| Title: | Simulation Experiments Within The SpaDES Ecosystem (Deprecated) |

 scales can be adjusted.

-There are many options that can be passed to DEoptim::DEoptim()
+There are many options that can be passed to DEoptim::DEoptim(),

-(the details of which are in the help), using optimControl
+(the details of which are in the help), using optimControl.

-are: steptol = 3 (meaning it will start
+The defaults sent from POM to DEoptim are: steptol = 3 (meaning it will start

 assessing convergence after 3 iterations (which may not be sufficient for your problem),